jrnold/r4ds-exercise-solutions/docs/transform.md

 3. What time of day should you fly if you want to avoid delays as much as possible?

 Let's group by hour.
 The earlier the better to fly.
-This is intuitive as delays early in the morning are likely to propogate throughout the day.
+This is intuitive as delays early in the morning are likely to propagate throughout the day.

 ```r
 flights %>%